d1nura/TodoList/README.md

 # TodoList

-simple todo list application with current and pending todos counter.
+Simple todo list application with current and pending todos counter.

-double click to edit the todo.
+Double click to edit the todo.